Dosnpfand/bose_soundbar_volume_display/README.md

 ## Docker build

 There is a dockerfile included.
-To build on thePi, run this in repo root:
+To build on the pi, run this in repo root:
 - build image: `docker build -t soundbar_vol:latest .`
 - run with mounting of display: `docker run --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" soundbar_vol:latest`